TsedeyT/E-Commerce-website/README.md

    -with notification when an item is added to cart -calculates total price in the cart
-   -shows differnt colors of one item
+   -shows different colors of one item

  * Working in progess